json-iterator/json-iterator.github.io/benchmark.md

 ## Minimum allocation

 Making copy is avoided at all necessary means.
 For example, the parser has a internal byte array buffer holding recent byte.
 When parsing the field name of object, we do not allocate new bytes to hold field name.
 Instead, if possible, the buffer is reused as slice.

+Iterator instance itself keep copy of all kinds of buffer it used, and they can be reused by reset iterator with new input instead of create brand new iterator.

 ## Pull from stream